iterative/dvc.org/static/docs/commands-reference/checkout.md

 MD5 (model.pkl) = a66489653d1b6a8ba989799367b32c43
 ```

-What's happened is that DVC went through the sole existing DVC stage file and
+What happened is that DVC went through the sole existing DVC-file and adjusted
-adjusted the current set of files to match the `outs` of that stage. `dvc fetch`
+the current set of files to match the `outs` of that stage. `dvc fetch` command
-command runs once to download missing data from the remote storage to the local
+runs once to download missing data from the remote storage to the local cache.
-cache.
-Alternatively, we could have just run `dvc pull` in this case to
+Alternatively, we could have just run `dvc pull` in this case to automatically
-automatically do `dvc fetch` + `dvc checkout`.
+do `dvc fetch` + `dvc checkout`.

 ## Automating `dvc checkout`